 If your philosophy is “more is more,” then you’ll need an abundance of bungee cords to securely fasten any extra luggage to your bike.

 Utilize these space-saving tips on your motorcycle trips this summer so you have room for all of your cool souvenirs.
 If you’re riding to the Chip this year, you can save yourself some space by picking up items at the General Store after you’ve arrived.
 Don’t know where that is?
-Download the Essentials Guide to find out.
+Check out the Festival Guide to find out.
 And for more tips on riding safety, packing, modifications, and more, subscribe to the Sturgis Rider Newsletter.

 What other tips do you use when heading out on a ride??
 Tell us in the comments below!